2.6. Childhood stuttering

 Late-onset stuttering

-Late-onset stuttering and the so-called psychogenic stuttering were included in Figure 7 because the underlying mechanism might be the same as in developmental stuttering, but the affected individuals seem to have no strong physiological predisposition for stuttering, especially not for persistent stuttering.
+Late-onset stuttering following a psychological trauma (but not stuttering after a brain injury) were included in Figure 8 because the underlying mechanism might be similar to that in developmental stuttering, but the affected individuals seem to have no strong physiological predisposition for stuttering, especially not for persistent stuttering.
 In someone whose attention system is susceptible, strong negative emotions, distress, fear, or the aftermath of a trauma may also result in a misallocation of attention during speech and, with that, in stuttering.
 Complete recovery is often reached in such cases by supporting environment or by therapy, including psychotherapy (see Table 1 in Chang et al., 2010).

 Spontaneous recovery from stuttering may be caused by a kind of unconscious learning effect: children eventually learn to adapt the allocation of their attention to the new demands of connected speech.
 This learning effect manifests in brain structure; see, e.g., the upward developmental trajectories of fractional anisotropy in the recovered group in Chow and Chang (2017) in Clusters 3, 5, and 6.
 This progress in the structural integrity of nerve fibers may result from learning.
 Keller and Just (2009) and Scholz et al. (2009) demonstrated that even a few weeks of practice in reading or juggling can enhance fractional anisotropy in the fibers activated by the task.